 The NBA – 10 Years Ago Compared to Now

 When time passes, things tend to change, often for the better, or at least we hope.
-What changes in the world of sport?
+Technology gets better, providing us with different types of entertainment such as Hulu, HBO, Netflix, for those of us who like streaming services, or promotional codes similar to Paddy Power Promo Code, which sports fans love using.
+With all the advancement with technology, we can’t help but wonder if the same advancement can be seen in other fields.
+That begs the following questions: What changes in the world of sport?
 Do players get better?
 Yes?
 But by how much?
 Are they better or are we following different statistics and things have only changed on the surface?

 The NBA has some amazing teams and players and has had through the years.
 Who can forget Michael Jordan or Wilt Chamberlain?
 Yet, there are newer players like Steph Curry and LeBron James.
 Has the game changed in the last 10 years?
 Yes and no. Following is an overview of trends and things that changed in the past 10 years.

 10 Years Ago – Aging Players not the Best Deals

 Games change, but players change as well.
 Some teams thought it wise to not change the players, accepting new talent instead of older, more reputable players.
 Yet, some of those players didn’t show the best performance, like Shaquille O’Neal.
 Some, like Vince Carter, played until 2020 and performed as best as they could.
 Not all stars are the best choice, especially when their ceiling was reached years prior to their signing.
 Today, some newer players are getting their chances, showing that promising talent is often best nurtured.